jincan333/LoT/README.md

 # Citation
-If you find this work helpful, please consider citing our paper.
+If you find this work helpful, please cite our paper.
 ```bibtex
 @misc{jin2024learning,
       title={Learning from Teaching Regularization: Generalizable Correlations Should be Easy to Imitate},